htefera/Kmeans-Clustering/README.md

 The objective of this project is to use k-mean clustering algorithm to cluster iris data set into different clusters.

-The whole problem is solved using the following 8 small functions.
+The whole problem is handled using the following 8 steps.

 #### Step 1: Load the data and convert into data matrix